 Fortnum's bees produce just one in-demand honey harvest every year

 This year, we're celebrating a decade of Fortnum's famous bees living on the roof of our Piccadilly store.
 Over the last ten years, four colonies have been busy producing honey so truly delicious that these exclusive bees have a waiting list for their produce – and what's more, we've recruited the efforts of four more colonies across London, meaning our honeys really do provide a true taste of the city.

-The honey, called simply Fortnum’s Bees’ Honey, varies from year to year, depending on the flora available to the bees, but is usually a lovely pale, toffee colour with a soft consistency.
+The honey, called simply Piccadilly London Honey, varies from year to year, depending on the flora available to the bees, but is usually a lovely pale, toffee colour with a soft consistency.
 The very first crop tasted of the Oxfordshire countryside, where the bees had been staying before they were transported to London.

 More recent harvests, gathered every autumn, hint at the bees' journeys through London’s nearby parks and gardens, including Buckingham Palace, Clarence House and Green Park.
 The result is a honey of depth and freshness, with subtle traces of chestnut, lime and garden flowers.This year you have the chance of getting your hands on the very first five jars of our London honey - one from each of our London hives.
 Each year we auction off these in-demand, rare jars of honey and this year we are hosting a fundrasier - with the highest donation taking home the first of our 2019 harvested honey.
 Find out more here.

 In 2014, we built a new pied-à-terre for Fortnum's bees, with a new set of hives in Hoxton, East London.
-Based on the top of an old warehouse, this new living space gives the bees chance to roam through the parks and buddleia-swathed canals to produce the unique and delicate Fortnum's Hoxton Honey.
+Based on the top of an old warehouse, this new living space gives the bees chance to roam through the parks and buddleia flower-swathed canals to produce the unique and delicate Fortnum's Hoxton Honey.